 Compress Image Files Third-party software can reduce the size of high-quality pictures and videos by 50% or more while maintaining image quality.

-No Carousels Carousels featuring product photos seem lovely, but they slow down page loading significantly.
+No Carousels featuring product photos seem lovely, but they slow down page loading significantly.

 Use Google’s free PageSpeed Insights tool to check your store’s loading times.
-You may check the page speeds and get suggestions on how to improve them.
+You may check the page speeds and get suggestions on improving them.

 Since several visitors have just a hazy sense of what they want to buy, your client’s ecommerce site should employ appropriate product filters to direct visitors to products that meet their requirements.

 Consider what characteristics are essential to buyers when creating filters.
 You might wish to add filters for variables like: